A Grounded Theory of Debugging in Professional Software Engineering Practice

 \subsection{Overview}

 The debugging process we identified comprises four steps.
 P5 explained, \begin{quote} ``I usually have certain steps I take.
-The first one is triaging (…) The next step is finding the effective code (…) The next part is testing (…) My final step is always to ask myself, is there anything I can do to ensure this does not happen again?'' \end{quote} That is, debugging is not only a set of strategies, such as inserting \texttt{printf}-style statements, but a process that spans reproduction, verification, and prevention.
-We observed these steps across both participants and streamers.
+The first one is triaging (…).
+Next step is finding the effective code (…).
+Next part is testing (…).
+My final step is always to ask myself, is there anything I can do to ensure this does not happen again?'' \end{quote} That is, debugging is not only a set of strategies, such as inserting \texttt{printf}-style statements, but a process that spans reproduction, verification, and prevention.
+We observed these steps in both participants and streamers.
 Our theory, which summarizes this process, is as follows (\cref{fig:debugging_process}):

-\begin{enumerate} \item \textbf{Initial Bug Reproduction.} Developers execute a sequence of steps --- often included in a bug report --- to observe the system producing the incorrect behavior that was to be fixed.
-The term ``initial'' emphasizes that reproduction often occurs multiple times throughout debugging.
-For example, after the initial reproduction, P1 reproduced the bug again in an isolated example, and P6 reproduced the bug in a local environment.
-Subsequent reproductions are part of \textit{mental model development} (\ref{step:debugging}) rather than this initial step. \item \textbf{Mental Model Development.} Developers gather evidence to construct and refine a mental model of the bug.
-This step, which is detailed in Section~\ref{sec:mental_model_update}, typically consumes the most time. \item \textbf{Work on fix.} After the mental model helps the participant reach a level of certainty, the developer constructs a candidate to fix the bug. \item \textbf{Validate the fix.} Developers attempt to reproduce the bug (\ref{step:reproduce}) to verify whether the candidate resolves the bug.
+\begin{enumerate} \item \textbf{Initial bug reproduction.} Developers execute a sequence of steps --- often included in a bug report --- to observe the system producing the incorrect behavior that was to be fixed.
+The term ``initial'' emphasizes that reproduction often occurs repeatedly throughout debugging.
+For example, after initial reproduction, P1 reproduced the bug in an isolated example, and P6 reproduced the bug in a local environment.
+Subsequent reproductions are part of \textit{mental model development} (\ref{step:debugging}) rather than this initial step. \item \textbf{Mental model development.} Developers gather evidence to construct and refine a mental model of the bug.
+This step, detailed in Section~\ref{sec:mental_model_update}, typically consumes the most time. \item \textbf{Work on fix.} After the mental model helps the participant reach a level of certainty, the developer constructs a candidate to fix the bug. \item \textbf{Validate the fix.} Developers attempt to reproduce the bug (\ref{step:reproduce}) to verify whether it was fixed.
 They also assess the fix in terms of risk, style, and design.
 If the fix is acceptable, debugging ends.
 If not, developers return to step~\ref{step:debugging} or \ref{step:fix} to construct a new fix. \end{enumerate}